 Planning and the Importance of Middle School

-Your middle school Individual Career and Academic Plan (ICAP) in Naviance is one way to help you prepare and plan for success in high school.
-Your S.M.A.R.T goals should align with your post-secondary goals and are a great way to monitor your own progress.
-Exposure to careers will help you further identify your interests and skills as you begin to align those with your course selections in high school.
+Your middle school Individual Career and Academic Plan (ICAP) in Naviance Student is one way to help you prepare and plan for success in high school.
+S.M.A.R.T goals should align with your post-secondary goals and are a great way to monitor your own progress.
+Career exploration will help you further identify your interests and skills as you begin to align those with your course selections in high school.
 Understanding your interests and academic abilities will help you select the appropriate level of courses in high school.

 The Successful Middle School Student